Hyunglok-Kim/Hyunglok-Kim.github.io/index.md

 excerpt: "About Me..."
 ---

-I am a academic, hear me roar.
-I am an Assistant Professor at Oregon Health & Science University.
+I am a Ph.D. candiate at the Department of Engineering Systems and Environment in University of Virginia.
 See my [Google Scholar record](https://scholar.google.fr/citations?user=ZJx_f8gAAAAJ) to learn more about my work.
-You can contact me via hk5kp@virginia.edu.
+You can contact me via [hk5kp@virginia.edu](hk5kp@virginia.edu).

 ## Current Interests:
 - Application of Deep Learning in Hydrology